Estimated reading time: 3 minutes

 Think of practical ways of extending care to your employees.
-Be open to suggestions from your leadership team – and even from those lower down in the ranks.
+Be open to suggestions from your leadership team – and even those lower in the ranks.
 You cannot solve all their problems, but there are things you can do to ease the pressure and pain they may be going through during a time of crisis.
 In the Covid-19 situation, this may include special health cover benefits for a limited period or approving mental health support for them.

 Empathy is about being concerned about the human being, not just about the output.”
 As a leader, show concern for your employees by listening, making yourself vulnerable and showing genuine care for them.Simon Sinek